 Next, we investigate the scalability of \ourmethod{} by jointly increasing the number of Transformer blocks and the number of pipeline stages $P$, assigning one block to each stage.
 This setup reflects the practical necessity of using deeper pipelines to accommodate the memory footprint of larger models. \cref{fig:result-main-blockscaling-lradamw,fig:result-main-blockscaling-nadamw} reveal a critical failure in baseline methods; increasing model size leads to higher training loss, directly contradicting standard scaling laws \citep{kaplan2020scaling,hoffmann2022training}.
-In contrast, \ourmethod{} in \cref{fig:result-main-blockscaling-rotatedadam-twosided-cov} successfully restores scalability, achieving consistent performance improvements as model size grows.
+In contrast, \ourmethod{} in \cref{fig:result-main-blockscaling-rotatedadam-twosided-cov} successfully restores scalability, achieving performance improvements as model size grows.

 Finally, we evaluate \ourmethod{} on a 1B parameter model to verify its efficacy at a larger scale.
 Specifically, we set $P=24$ and increase the number of embedding dimensions to scale the model. \cref{fig:result-main-1b} demonstrates the performance gap between \ourmethod{} and the baselines widens for larger models.
 For 1B model, \ourmethod{} achieves the same training loss with $76.8\%$ fewer iterations than the best-performing baseline, surpassing the $62.4\%$ reduction in smaller models.
+This advantage further increases at 3B scale, where \ourmethod{} reduces iterations by $81.7\%$ (see \cref{fig:result-appendix-3b} in \cref{app:additional-exp-results}).
 The results show that the advantages of our approach scale positively with model size.